Minderoo Station: History

 In 1954, Jack Reynolds was hired to cull feral cattle from the property.
 Reynolds then slaughtered and butchered the cattle and hired an Anson aircraft to deliver over 600 lb of beef to Carnarvon.

+Minderoo was owned by the Forrest family until it was sold in 1998 by Donald Forrest due to relentless drought and debt.
+Donald's son, the mining magnate Andrew Forrest, whose early years were spent as a jackaroo at Minderoo, bought the property in 2009 for A$12 million.

 After buying back Minderoo in 2009, Andrew Forrest hired Phil Clark to manage the property.
 Clark reduced the herd size from 11,000 to 3,500 head of cattle to give the land a chance to regenerate.
 A weir was also installed on the Ashburton to guarantee water supply and assist in regeneration of the river.

 The Forrests introduced Droughtmaster, Red Angus, Ultra Black Angus bulls onto Minderoo to build a composite herd for the fine dining market.
 By 2015, they had announced that they would be seeking organic certification for the property.

 In 2017, it was reported that Andrew Forrest had plans to use centre-pivot irrigation to produce melons, onions, potatoes and sweet potatoes on up to 1000 hectares.
 In 2017, Minderoo Station was already producing 120 hectares of Rhodes grass as cattle feed using this irrigation method.

+Since 2017, Minderoo Station has been the focus of a legal and cultural dispute between Forrest’s pastoral interests and the Thalanyji Traditional Owners, whose ancestral country includes the Ashburton River (Minduruu).
+In that year, Forrest’s company lodged an application under Section 18 of the Aboriginal Heritage Act 1972 (WA) seeking approval for up to ten “upside-down leaky weirs” and two granite quarries along the river, purportedly to supply irrigation for the station.
+The Thalanyji people consider the entire watercourse to be a sacred site and the dwelling of the ancestral water serpent, Warnamankura, and expressed concern the proposal would irreversibly damage their law, culture and Country.
+“The river is where we do our learning,” said Thalanyji Elder Ms Hayes.
+“The river is everything, it’s part of us.
+And it’s connected with everyone.”
+The Buurabalayji Thalanyji Aboriginal Corporation (BTAC), representing the Thalanyji, described the appeal of Forrest’s plan as “extremely disappointing”, emphasising that the Spirit-serpent’s path must remain undisturbed.
+In 2019 the former WA Minister for Aboriginal Affairs rejected the Section 18 application citing the high cultural significance of the river.
+However, in August 2024 the Western Australian Supreme Court found procedural error in how the matter had been handled by the State Administrative Tribunal of Western Australia (SAT) and remitted the matter to SAT for rehearing in 2025.
+The dispute highlights the tension between pastoral-agricultural development on Minderoo Station and the protection of Indigenous heritage and sacred waterways on which the Thalanyji have maintained custodianship for more than 60,000 years.